 For the time being, it would be sufficient to initiate national HBOT trials, during a period of a few days only, with asymptomatic or mild symptom patients to provide important data.
 Trials will then evolve towards symptomatic patients and those with pre-existing conditions, taking into account the precautions of the case.
 In the emergency context of COVID-19, numerous drugs have been tested without formal experimentation, and despite the risks of side effects on patients.

-WHY IS HYPERBARIC OXYGEN THERAPY (HBOT) THE BEST SOLUTION TO COMBAT A PANDEMIC?
+BEST SOLUTION TO COMBAT A PANDEMIC

 Once a comprehensive verification of HBOT efficacy has been finalized, for people without counterindications, the hyperbaric chamber considerably reduces the danger and complications of COVID-19, allowing the resumption of normal activities and a reassessment/easing of containment measures in place.

 HBOT (Hyperbaric Oxygen Therapy) increases nitric oxide, a gas molecule that alters the lipid structure (fats) of the virus and modifies the viral RNA.
 Doing so blocks the replication of the virus and prevents it from binding to the ACE2 receptor.
-This has been seen both for AIDS HIV and for SARS-CoV-1 responsible for SARS 2002-2003.
+These promising results have been seen in the treatment and viral suppression of AIDS HIV, and the recovery of SARS-CoV-1 patients during the SARS epidemic of 2002-2003.